 Remarks

+According to The Code (ICZN Art.
+32.5), the original spelling of the species Pholidophorus ruppelii is correct and posteriior emendations are unjustified.

 Bellotti (1857) named this species for two specimens.
 The whereabouts of one of them are unknown.
-The other specimen, which he described, was represented in a plaster copy at the MCSM, which is currently housed in the SMF collection, and is designated here the lectotype.
+The other specimen, which he described, was represented in a plaster copy at the MCSM, which is currently housed in the SMF collection, and is designated here as the lectotype.

-Detailed examination of SMF P.1266 does not allow to confirm the values given by Bellotti for the numbers of rays and fulcra in the fins.
+Detailed examination of SMF P.1266 does not allow for confirmation of the values given by Bellotti for the numbers of rays and fulcra in the fins.
 The peculiar shape of the dorsal fin might be an artifact due to incomplete preservation of the original fossil or imperfect replication in the plaster copy.
 However, the few general features preserved in SMF P.1266 such as the body proportions and relative position of the fins are sufficient to validate the species.

 It should be noted that Deecke’s description of this species is not based on the cast, but on another specimen that has not been located.
 Nevertheless, according to the description of this unknown specimen, it is likely that it is a different species than SMF P.1266.